-If you are convicted of a criminal offense, you are potentially subject to removal from the United States.
-Removal based on a crime is not automatic, however, and not legally required for every type of crime.
-Whether someone is, in fact removable based on a crime depends on the exact charge, conviction, and/or sentence.
+If you are ultimately convicted of a criminal offense, you are potentially subject to removal from the United States.
+Removal based on a crime is not automatic, however, and is not legally required for every type of crime.
+Whether someone is, in fact, removable based on a crime depends on the exact charge, conviction, and/or sentence.

-Of course, as an undocumented immigrant you are already removable from the U.S., for the basic reason that you entered without permission and have (we’re assuming) no legal right to remain.
-(Or perhaps you do have some relief you can apply for, such as asylum—but a criminal record will also make that harder to obtain.)
+Of course, as an undocumented immigrant you are already removable from the U.S., for the basic reason that you entered without permission and have (we're assuming) no legal right to remain.
+(Or perhaps you do have some relief you can apply for, such as asylum—but a criminal record will also make that harder to get approval for.)

 In any case, it's possible that, in the future, some basis upon which you might apply for U.S. lawful permanent residence (a green card) will arise.
 Perhaps a spouse or other family member or prospective employer will file a petition for you to immigrate.
 But with a crime on your record, you could then be found "inadmissible," meaning ineligible for virtually any type of green card or U.S. entry.

-You won’t find out the fate of your immigration status right away, in criminal court.
-Only after you face the state criminal court judge might you be served with a notice to appear before an Immigration Court (also called the Executive Office for Immigration Review or EOIR).
-In Immigration Court, a judge will determine your right or ability to remain in the United States, and consider any defenses to removal that you might present, in what’s called a removal proceeding.
+You won't find out the fate of your immigration status right away, in criminal court.
+Only after you face the state criminal court judge might you be served with a notice to appear before a judge in immigration court (also called the Executive Office for Immigration Review or EOIR).
+The immigration court judge will determine your right or ability to remain in the United States, and consider any defenses to removal that you might present, in what's called a removal proceeding.